Parading

 miles and it was so foreign to where I lived.
 Even the accents of

 the people from there sounded funny.
-That first experience didn’t

 happen for me ’till I got to college.
 My parents remained Mardi